platformsh/platformsh-docs/src/dedicated/architecture/options.md

 The default configuration for Platform.sh Dedicated clusters is to launch into a single Availability Zone (AZ).
 This is for a few reasons:

 * Because the members of your cluster communicate with each other via TCP to perform DB replication, cache lookup, and other associated tasks, the latency between data centers/AZs can become a significant performance liability.
-Having your entire cluster within 1 AZ ensure that the latency between cluster members is minimal, having a direct effect on perceived end-user performance.
+Having your entire cluster within one AZ ensures that the latency between cluster members is minimal, having a direct effect on perceived end-user performance.
 * Network traffic between AZs is billed, whereas intra-AZ traffic is not.
 That leads to higher costs for this decreased performance.

 Some clients prefer the peace of mind of hosting across multiple AZs, but it should be noted that multiple-AZ configurations do not improve the contractual 99.99% uptime SLA, nor does our standard, single-AZ configuration decrease the 99.99% uptime SLA.
 We are responsible for meeting the 99.99% uptime SLA no matter what, so multiple-AZ deployments should only be considered in cases where it is truly appropriate.